stac-extensions/mlm/README.md

 Recommended Asset `roles` include `mlm:weights` or `mlm:checkpoint` for model weights that need to be loaded by a model definition and `mlm:compiled` for models that can be loaded directly without an intermediate model definition.
-In each case, the `mlm:model` should be applied as well to indicate that this asset represents the model.
+In each case, the `mlm:model` **MUST** be applied as well to indicate that this asset represents the model.

 It is also recommended to make use of the [file](https://github.com/stac-extensions/file?tab=readme-ov-file#asset--link-object-fields)